 When we arrived at my brother’s house, my SiL – a woman who has domesticity down to both an art and a science – had stuffed the fridge with vegetables.
 Long acquaintance with our family has given her familiarity with our ungulate ways.
-For a herbivorous Perry, there is no such thing as a side salad.
+For the herbivorous Perry clan, there is no such thing as a side salad.
 Salad is the center, so just consider the amount you would make for anyone else, triple that, and get ready to chew.

 I know I just wrote about salad in The Salad of Destiny, but sometimes destiny strikes twice.
 I read once that mixing lettuce types is a key to successful salad-making.
 I read that salad article instead of the “How to Get a Beach Body in Five Minutes” article. * I don’t have five minutes for that nonsense, but I do have time to make a salad that promiscuously mingles leaves.